Yehor-Mishchyriak/SAWNERGY/JOSS/paper.md

 Documentation: https://ymishchyriak.com/docs/SAWNERGY-DOCS
 License: Apache-2.0 (see `LICENSE`)

-# Acknowledgements (TO BE EDITED)
+# Acknowledgements
-Supported by NSF CNS-0619508 and CNS-095985 (high-performance computing facilities at Wesleyan), NIH R15 GM128102-02, and NSF CHE-2320718.
-We thank Henk Meij for technical assistance with the HPC cluster.
-We also acknowledge the AmberTools/cpptraj and PyTorch communities.
+We thank the Molecules to Medicine consortium for fruitful discussions, especially Dr. David L. Beveridge and Dr. Michael P. Weir and their lab members.
+We are grateful to Henk Meij for technical support with Wesleyan’s high-performance computing resources.
+This work was supported by NIH R15 GM128102-02, NSF CHE-2320718, and NSF CNS-0619508/CNS-095985 (Wesleyan HPC facilities).

 # References